SilenceOfTheLambdas/Capstone-Project/README.md

 3. To get the MonoGame Content Build manager installed, open a terminal and run the following command:

-`dotnet tool install -g dotnet-mgcb`
+`dotnet tool install -g dotnet-mgcb-editor`

 4. **The build will fail at first.** Open a terminal window/cmd (Bottom status bar) in the projects directory, and type the following commands: